 thinking, activities and mindsets.
 We need to remain clean.

-wings, they soar!
+they soar!
 Flapping their wings would use incredible amounts

 of their own strength and endurance, and they would require

-so much more food for fuel if they did not soar.
+so much more food as fuel if they didn't soar.

-wind currents to come.
+currents to come.
 When the time is right, they take off and

 soar upwards, effortlessly, because they have waited for the

 right time.
-There is a special "up going" wind
+There is a special "up going" wind that they

 What a lesson for God's children to learn!
-Just think of
+How often do

-how often we loose strength by jumping out too soon and flapping
+we lose strength by jumping out too soon and flapping

-our wings, instead of waiting for God's Timing.
+our wings instead of waiting for Gods timing.